Creating During COVID-19: Insights from Vocal's Data Science Team

 Decrease in Acquisition Costs

-The simplest way to explain Vocal's methodology is: maximize Customer Lifetime Value (CLV) and lower acquisition costs (CAC/SAC) to shorten the period of time it takes users to convert from a Vocal Free account to a Vocal+ subscription.
-In addition, the product development team ensures that Vocal+ subscribers are getting enough value that they retain their subscriptions for a greater length of time (i.e. lower churn).
+The simplest way to explain Vocal's methodology is: maximize Customer Lifetime Value (CLV) and lower acquisition costs (CAC/SAC) to shorten the period of time it takes users to convert from a Vocal Free account to a Vocal+ membership.
+In addition, the product development team ensures that Vocal+ members are getting enough value that they retain their memberships for a greater length of time (i.e. lower churn).
 In fact, the link between incentivizing creators and lowering creator acquisition costs is a primary focus of the data science team, and an important consideration for every feature we develop for the Vocal platform.

 In the past few months, our CAC ('Vocal Free' Creator Acquisition Cost) and SAC (Subscriber Acquisition Cost) have each dropped by as much as 50%.
 The simplest way to explain this is that the four years we have spent collecting and applying our first-party data has created a virtuous cycle of behavior: Creators recognize Vocal as an attractive source of monetization, audience building, and intrinsic satisfaction.
 These inputs, plus features like creator Challenges, which further increase creators' earning potential, work together as a catalyst and incentive for joining Vocal+.
 This formula for success is the holy grail for data scientists.
 It takes the complex task of scaling the acquisition and retention of new creators and makes it a whole lot easier.